Abstract Photo

 This is the wrong question to begin with.

-A well-diversified portfolio has always beaten attempts to predict the right time to enter and exit the market over the long term.
-Any money that you won't need for the next ten years should therefore be fully invested as soon as possible.
+A well-diversified portfolio has always beaten trying to predict the right time to enter and exit the market over the long term.
+Money that you won't need for the next ten years should therefore be fully invested as quickly as possible.
 And you should start as early as you can.
-It is best to invest everything in one go, but in such a way that you can stick to your strategy even after market downturns.
+It is best to invest everything in one go, but in such a way that you can stick to your strategy even after market slumps.

 Everything else is market timing.

-For the few of us capable of doing it, it makes sense.
-But the vast majority of short-term thinking day traders are not successful and soon give up.
-Even professionals with a medium-term horizon are no better with their forecasts.
-Statistically speaking, trying to time the market is detrimental to returns.
+This makes perfect sense for the few who can do it.
+However, the vast majority of short-term thinking traders are not successful and soon give up.
+And medium-term thinking professionals are no better with their forecasts.
+It is statistically proven: Trying to time the market hurts returns.

 Helps against pain

-Psychologically, however, it makes perfect sense to stagger investments.
-Everyone has their own pain threshold.
-Many investors already panic when an investment of 100'000 francs loses 20 percent.
-But maybe you are one of those hardy people who can bear a halving of an investment of 100'000 francs in the short term?
+Psychologically, however, staggered investing makes perfect sense.
+Everyone has their own personal pain threshold.
+Many investors panic when an investment of CHF 100'000 loses 20 percent.
+But perhaps you are one of those hard-boiled people who can bear it if your investment of CHF 100'000 halves in the short term?

-Whether 20 percent or 50 percent: Every loss hurts.
-And even if, in retrospect, markets have usually made up for setbacks after ten years at the latest – are you steadfast enough to wait this time out?
+Whether it's 20 percent or 50 percent, every loss hurts.
+And even if, in retrospect, the markets have generally made up for setbacks after ten years at the latest - are you resilient enough to wait this time out?
 (We have dealt with loss tolerance in detail in another article.
-You will find the link to it at the end of this article).
+You will find the link at the end of this article).

-A setback on capital that they have previously gained is easier to bear for most investors – as long as the originally invested sum remains unscathed.
-However, it feels particularly painful when a loss occurs immediately after the investment was made.
-Because then the loss not only affects past gains, but also the amount you have paid in.
+Most investors are more comfortable with a setback on capital that they have previously gained - as long as the amount originally invested is retained.
+However, the pain is particularly great when a loss occurs immediately after the investment.
+Because then the loss not only affects past gains.
+But also the amount you have paid in.

-So if you fear a correction in the near future, you can ensure a calmer sleep by spreading your investment over time.
-Even if – according to all experience – you will forgo returns by taking such a decision.
+So if you fear a correction in the near future, you can sleep more soundly with a staggered investment.
+Even if - in our experience - you will forgo returns with this decision.

-If you decide to invest your capital gradually, you are basically acting like someone who is first building up their assets.
-You plan how much you want to invest, how often you will do it and over what period of time.
+If you decide to invest on a staggered basis, you are basically acting like someone who is just building up their assets.
+You plan how much you want to invest.
+Decide how often you want to do this.
+And over what period of time.

-For example, you could divide your assets into 36 equal instalments and invest the same amount every month over the next three years.
-Or 60 equal instalments over the next five years.
-Or even twelve instalments every quarter over the next three years.
+For example, you could divide your assets into 36 equal installments and invest the same amount each month over the next three years.
+Or 60 equal installments over the next five years.
+Or twelve installments every quarter over the next three years.
 Whatever suits you best.
-Conveniently and automatically using a standing order.
+Conveniently and automatically by standing order.

-Each time, you buy shares in an ETF with a fixed amount.
-When prices are high, you buy fewer shares – and when prices are low, you buy more.
-Over a longer period of time, an average price is formed.
+You buy shares in an ETF with a fixed amount each time.
+When prices are high, you buy fewer shares - and when prices are low, you buy more.
+This creates an average price over a longer period of time.

-Cost averaging is great.
-Especially for those who are starting to build up their wealth.
-We have shown that it is better to invest regularly and not skip any instalments even after losses (See the link at the end of this article).
+Cost averaging is a great thing.
+Especially for those who are just building up their assets.
+We have shown that it is better to invest regularly and not skip any installments even after losses.
+(See link at the end of this article.)

 Is cost averaging enough to diversify your portfolio?

-At first glance, staggering investments also achieves portfolio diversification.
+At first glance, a staggered investment also diversifies the portfolio.
 This is because when investing in different asset classes, more shares are automatically bought in those ETFs where prices are low.
-When prices are high, the investor buys a smaller number.
+When prices are high, the investor only buys a smaller number.

-In the long run, however, staggering investments does not lead to a better diversification of the portfolio.
-The shares of the different asset classes shift with the price fluctuations.
-An investment that is supposed to make up only 20 percent of the portfolio can quickly reach a share of 30 percent or more when prices rise.
+In the long term, however, staggered investing does not lead to better diversification of the portfolio.
+This is because the proportions of the various asset classes shift in line with price fluctuations.
+An investment that should actually only make up 20 percent of the portfolio can quickly reach a share of 30 percent or more when prices rise.

 Rebalancing is better than staggering

-Rebalancing not only provides good diversification in the long run.
-It also achieves precisely what many expect from staggering their investments.
+Rebalancing not only ensures good diversification in the long term.
+It also has exactly the effect that many people expect from staggered investing.

-What if you not only fear a correction of the stock market, but also see it as an opportunity?
-Then it would make sense to only invest part of your money.
-You should also have cash up your sleeve – and be able to buy shares after prices have dropped.
+What if you not only fear a correction on the stock market, but also plan to wait for this opportunity?
+Then it would make sense not to have invested everything yet.
+Instead, you would still have cash on hand - and could buy shares at lower prices.

-This is exactly what happens automatically in a well-diversified portfolio: After setbacks on the stock market, the share of stocks in the portfolio becomes smaller, while bonds grow.
-By rebalancing the portfolio, shares are bought precisely when they are particularly cheap.
+This is exactly what happens automatically in a well-diversified portfolio: after setbacks on the stock market, the proportion of equities in the portfolio has decreased and that of bonds has increased.
+In rebalancing, shares are bought when they are particularly cheap.

-If your portfolio is being managed by True Wealth, rebalancing occurs automatically, without you having to do anything and at no extra cost to you.
-This is because all transaction costs are included in our management fee.
+If you have your portfolio managed by True Wealth, rebalancing takes place completely automatically, without you having to do anything and at no extra cost to you.
+This is because all transaction costs are included in the management fee.

 An earlier version of this article was published on the 08.03.2018.